This Web Page is: King Edward's School (Last revised 1/2/09)

 Edgbaston.
 We turned the room into a

-although on one bitter winter’s day it was necessary to open the windows to let
+on one bitter winter’s day it was necessary to open the windows to let out the

 The